 Data Capture Devices

-Data capture devices include RFID readers and barcode scanners, and are a critical piece of hardware in asset tracking systems.
+Data capture devices include RFID readers and barcode scanners and are a critical piece of hardware in asset tracking systems.
 These devices elevate your asset tracking activities from manual data-entry tedium to automated processing: they associate your physical assets with their digital identities in the software.

-Some devices are capable of capturing both RFID and barcode data, giving you flexibility that you may need for tracking multiple types of assets in different locations.
+Some devices are capable of capturing both RFID and barcode data, giving you the flexibility that you may need for tracking multiple types of assets in different locations.